gruizmudarra/adir/README.md

 # Autonomous Driving in Intersections and Roundabouts.
 ## I'm still working on documenting this repository and the README.
-This is the code developed in my end of studies project.
-It consists in a ROS package that needs information about:
+This is the code developed for my Bsc. thesis.

+It consists in a ROS package that provides a local navigation feature to a 1/10th scale car on a urban circuit.
-- Odometry
-- Polinomial estimations of the lanes of the road

-Given this parameters, a node calculates the environment the car is in, for example:

-1. Straight road
-2. Curved road
-3. Crossing
-4. Roundabout

-Other node generates the action to move through the different situations.

 ## Getting Started